 Bloom Time: Summer to early fall

-Gaillardia pulchella is a cheery, brightly colored annual, with branching, hairy and upright stem, up to 2 feet (60 cm) tall.
-The leaves are alternate, mostly basal, up to 3.2 inches (8 cm) long, with edges smooth to coarsely toothed or lobed.
-The pinwheel, daisy-like inflorescences are vividly colored with red, orange and yellow, up to 2.4 inches (6 cm) in diameter.
+Gaillardia pulchella is a cheery, brightly colored annual, with branching, hairy, upright, up to 2 feet (60 cm) tall stem.
+Leaves are alternate, mostly basal, up to 3.2 inches (8 cm) long, with edges smooth to coarsely toothed or lobed.
+The pinwheel, daisy-like inflorescences are up to 2.4 inches (6 cm) in diameter, vividly colored with red, orange, and yellow.
 The central disc florets of the flower head tend to be more red-violet, with the outer ray florets being yellow.
 It blooms practically year-round in some areas, but more typically in summer to early fall.
-The seed is an achene.
+The seeds are achene.

 How to Grow and Care

 Sow seeds into well-draining soil and cover them slightly.
 Although drought tolerant once established, the care of Blanket Flowers includes keeping the seeds moist until germination occurs.
 Once established, occasional watering should become a part of Blanket Flowers' care.
 This assists in a longer display of colorful blooms.